 It was to these outcrops that a generation of post-war climbers came to test out their skills – climbing on such outcrops is often known as ‘bouldering’ – often before adventuring further on mountains where the real climbing was to be done.
 Tunbridge Wells was an easy drive or train journey down from London, from which came a steady stream of weekend climbers looking to scale the twenty or thirty-foot rocks that offered an ideal exercise in the essentials of the sport.

-We were lucky – my parents lived in Tunbridge Wells, and my father was one of the young men for whom this was their adventure playground.
-One came armed with boots, ropes, carabiners, a rucsac, rough clothes, a flask of tea and – essentially – a flannel kept damp by being sealed in a plastic bag.
+We were lucky – we lived locally, and my father was one of the young men for whom this was their adventure playground.
+One came armed with boots, ropes, carabiners, a rucsack, rough clothes, a flask of tea and – essentially – a flannel kept damp by being sealed in a plastic bag.
 The sand otherwise got everywhere.
 After a day’s good climbing, all then repaired to Terry’s Festerhaunt in nearby Groombridge, run by the king and queen of Harrison’s, Terry and Julie Tullis, for mugs of tea and shared tales of how each had defied gravity.

 You also had your pocket-book guide that mapped the territory.
 Each rock offered several climbing routes, each evocatively named and scored according to its degree of difficulty: